rosasurfer/ministruts/src/rosasurfer/debug/README.md

       }
       catch (\Exception $ex) {
          ErrorHandler::handleDestructorException($ex);
-         throw $ex;     // in shutdown this line will never be reached }
+         throw $ex;     // in shutdown this line will not be reached }
    }
 }
 ```

-The recommended practice is to use it for all destructors.
+The recommended practice is to use it for all destructors, regardless of their
+tasks.